About 3 pounds

 ½ cup cream of coconut

-1½ pounds Boreka dough (see recipe below) or store bought puff pastry
+1½ pounds Boreka Dough (recipe follows) or store-bought puff pastry

 Water for sealing

 3 tablespoons white sesame seeds